Metamorphic Testing of Image Captioning Systems via Image-Level Reduction: Results and Analysis

 This RQ aims to compare \methodname{} and existing methods in terms of the eligibility of source test cases.
-For this RQ, we select two representative models, \textit{Show and Tell} and \textit{VinVL}, as the test objects.
-Similar conclusions can be drawn with the other IC systems.
+For this RQ, we selected two representative models, \textit{Show and Tell} and \textit{VinVL}, as the test objects.
+We can get similar conclusions with the other IC systems under our testing.

 Both \methodname{} and existing methods can generate multiple images from a source image.
-We limit the number of follow-up images generated from a source image to ensure an equitable comparison.
-In this work, we generate three follow-up images for a source image.
-Employing scripts provided by the authors of MetaIC and ROME~\cite{RobustICCode}, we get the eligible cases and collect the violation detection results for these approaches.
+We limited the number of follow-up images generated from a source image to ensure an equitable comparison.
+In this work, we generated three follow-up images for a source image.
+Employing scripts provided by the authors of MetaIC and ROME~\cite{RobustICCode}, we got the eligible cases and collected the violation detection results for these approaches.

 Table~\ref{tab:RQ2} shows the number of eligible test cases for different methods, as well as the actual violations revealed by these methods.
-Note that we select the same 300 images from each dataset as the available test images.
+Note that we selected the same 300 images from each dataset as the available test images.

-In terms of the eligibility of test cases, \textbf{existing approaches can use fewer images as the eligible source cases.} As shown in Table~\ref{tab:RQ2}, only 46 images from MSCOCO dataset and 60 images from PASCAL dataset can be used as the eligible source cases for MetaIC.
+In terms of the eligibility of test cases, \textbf{the existing approaches can use fewer images as the eligible source cases.} As shown in Table~\ref{tab:RQ2}, only 46 images from MSCOCO dataset and 60 images from PASCAL dataset can be used as the eligible source cases for MetaIC.
 Similarly, only 256 MSCOCO images and 150 PASCAL images can be used as eligible source cases for ROME.
 In contrast, our method does not impose requirements on the eligible source cases.
 It can use all the provided images to generate more follow-up images for testing.
 As a result, \textbf{\methodname{} can find a number of errors} ranging from 200 to 362, compared to 58 to 128 errors and 26 to 131 errors detected by MetaIC and ROME, respectively.
-This result shows that \methodname{} is effective in utilizing test images for testing, and is thereby able to uncover more errors in IC systems.
+This result shows that \methodname{} is effective in utilizing test images for testing, and is thereby able to uncover more errors in the IC systems.